 The name comes from Charles Bradlaugh Northampton MP between 1881 and 1885.
 He was a controversial character for his stance on religion and the monarchy.
 He served time in prison for refusing to take the oath of allegiance to the Crown.
 His funeral in 1891 was attended by 3,000 people including a 21 year old Mohandas Gandhi.

 Before the late 1980’s the area was mainly a golf course.
-When the golf club decided it wanted to move there was a proposal to build 800 homes on the land.
+When the golf club decided it wanted to move there was a proposal to use the land for housing.
 This was opposed by local groups keen to maintain as much green space in the area as possible.
-Thankfully these local groups won and we are today left with this space for all the local people to enjoy.
+Thankfully these local groups won and we are today left with this park for all the local people to enjoy.

 Bradlaugh Fields – Getting There

-Being such a large green space, locals access Bradlaugh Fields from one of a number of different entrances, depending on where they live.
-For me this is normally one of the entrances on Fulford Drive but for others there will be closer, more convenient entrances.
-Free on street parking is readily available at most of the popular entrances.
+Being such a large park, locals access Bradlaugh Fields from one of a number of different entrances, depending on where they live.
+For me this is normally one of the entrances on Fulford Drive.
+Other entrances include Spinney Hill Road, near Northampton School for Girls and an entrance near Morrison’s on the Kettering Road.
+Free on street parking is readily available at most of these popular entrances.
 I’ve never been unable to find somewhere to park, even at weekends when Bradlaugh Fields is at its busiest.

 Bradlaugh Fields – What to expect

 One of the things that makes Bradlaugh Fields special is the variety on offer for dog walkers.
 There are flat open fields as well as a more undulating area known as the Hills & Hollows Local Nature Reserve.
 Towards the northern end you will find pathways through trees and some smaller enclosed fenced off areas.
-There really is something for every dog personality type here!
+There really is something for every dog personality here!
+I’ve yet to meet a dog who doesn’t enjoy the experience here.
 It’s also large enough to enjoy a walk in excess of an hour.
 It will take quite some time before any dog is bored here!
 Drainage is pretty good, it’s certainly less muddy here than some other popular local dog walking locations.
 It’s possible to modify your route to avoid those areas which do become muddy after heavy rain.
 There are also a good number of dog waste bins placed around the park which seem to be emptied on a regular basis.

 As a popular location with dog owners you are almost always guaranteed to meet other people on a walk.
 This is ideal if you have a puppy who needs to socialise with other dogs.
 Thankfully in my experience both the owners and the dogs you meet here are very friendly.
-For those with an adult dog who enjoy walking in a large pack you might enjoy a free Bradlaugh Fields dog walk which typically take place most Saturday mornings, offered by Nathan Watson dog trainer.
-Nathan also offers puppy pack walks at another Northampton location.
+There is also a popular pack walk that takes place most Saturday’s at about 9:15am where people congregate in the main field near the barn.

 Bradlaugh Fields Barn

 One of the popular gathering places in Bradlaugh Fields is the area known as the barn.
 Some refer to it as Bradlaugh Fields cafe but they serve little more than hot and cold drinks, cold snacks and doggy biscuits.
 Don’t expect a bacon sandwich or any fancy Cappuccino or Latte here!
 Prices for the limited range however are cheap and the place is staffed by volunteers.
-There are toilets for customers which are a blessing and water bowls for dogs are left outside.
+There are toilets for customers which are a blessing.
+When open there are water bowls for dogs left outside.
+They also recently installed a device that automatically fills with water for those times when the barn is closed.
 Dogs are allowed inside the barn if they are on a lead.
-Unfortunately the barn is only open for very limited hours on Wednesday, Saturday and Sunday.
+Opening hours vary because it depends on volunteers.
+Currently the barn is open at the following times: